elyesgmzboi/PhotonRedirect/README.md

 PhotonRedirect is a BepInEx plugin that overrides Photon/PUN connection settings at runtime so you can redirect the game to a custom Photon server (useful for reviving games that rely on live Photon servers).

+# Games Tested

+The Tabung, The Tabung Reborn (prototype v0.1.3 of The Tabung)
 ## Quick Start

 1. Build the project: